 Intersperse BUY posts and upcoming shows or events on your Artist page.

 If you are a musician, get your songs on Bandcamp, then the link to your song will appear on Facebook as a combination in-page player and BUY button.

-If you have gone to the great effort of having a shopping cart on your website or a 3rd party service like Shopify, don’t be shy!
-Pick a product every day, and post it!
+If you have gone to the great effort of having a shopping cart on your website, don’t be shy!
+Pick a product every day, and share it!

 Don’t just post the link.
 Have something to say about it.
 Remember, Facebook wants you to do it this way.
 Facebook commands you!

 I’m a Human Trapped in This Little Box